-Competitiveness in air transport was increased with two key decisions of Serbian government concerning Belgrade Airport and Air Serbia.
-On 22 March 2018, VINCI Airports and the Serbian government signed a 25-year concession contract for Belgrade Airport.
+Competitiveness in air transport was increased with two key decisions of the government concerning Belgrade Airport and Air Serbia.
+On 22 March 2018, VINCI Airports and the government signed a 25-year concession contract for Belgrade Airport.
 The concession agreement covers financing, development, maintenance and management of infrastructure.
 After the establishment of Air Serbia 2013 by the government of Serbia and Etihad Airways and the initial ownership share of 51:49 at the end of 2020, there has been a change.
-According to the agreement between these two founders, the ownership share was changed, with the Serbian government becoming the owner of 82 per cent and Etihad Airways.
+According to the agreement between these two founders, the ownership share was changed, with the Serbian government becoming the owner of 82 per cent and Etihad Airways 18 per cent.33

-The regulations that regulate wrongful death in aviation matters are the Law of Contract and Torts,33 which applies generally, and the specific Law on Obligations and Basic Property Relations in Air Transport.
+The regulations that regulate wrongful death in aviation matters are the Law of Contract and Torts,34 which applies generally, and the specific Law on Obligations and Basic Property Relations in Air Transport.

 Under Article 200 of the Law of Contract and Torts, compensation can be awarded for the death of a close person if the court finds that the circumstances of the case, particularly the intensity and duration of suffering, make it just to award it, irrespective of any material damage caused by the person's absence.